Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-invoices/README.md

 In v4 the field `invoice.isCreditInvoice` was changed from a getter to a physical database column.
 To populate the column you need to:

-1. Back uop your database!
+1. Back up your database!
-2. Install the invoices plugin v4.x and generate+run a database migration.
+2. Install the invoices plugin v4.x and generate + run a database migration.
 This introduced the new database field `isCreditInvoice` where all values are 'false'.
 3. Run the query `UPDATE invoice SET isCreditInvoice = 1 WHERE orderTotals LIKE '%total":-%';` to set the value to 'true' for invoices that have a negative total.

 ## Getting started